Code-Institute-Submissions/requestMachine/README.md

 ### Features left to implement

-The search was left to implement and during testing it was clear that the user is not aware of the selected software, so need more feedback to the user.
+The search option was left to implement and during testing it was clear that the user is not aware of the selected software, so need more feedback to the user.
 This can be a list of selected software or colour scheme on the cards, disappearing Add/Remove based on activity.

 Better UI both layout and to be available on mobile.